Vercel

 Caution

-You can also select or ignore specific branches from your testing.
+You can also select or ignore specific branches from testing.

-Calibre will compare each Pull Request to the median of your site metrics since the last deploy.
-Each report highlights critical measurements (Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time) overall and across Test Profiles to highlight top-level changes.
+Calibre will compare each Pull Request to the median of site metrics since the last deploy.
+Each report highlights changes in Web Vitals and assets transferred:

 Calibre Pull Request Reviews in GitHub